toextendmylimits/LinkedIn/coding_questions.md

 This gives O(1) for all operations, including getMinKey() and getMaxKey().”

+## 716. Max Stack

+### DLL + MAX HEAP
+I implement the stack as a doubly linked list, so I can push, pop, and
+remove any specific node in O(1).

+For tracking the maximum, I maintain a max-heap, where each entry stores
+(-value, -sequenceId, nodePointer).

+-value turns Python’s min-heap into a max-heap, and -sequenceId ensures
+that among equal values, the most recently pushed element is chosen,
+matching the “top-most max” requirement.

+When a node is removed through the stack, I mark it as dead.
+The heap may
+still contain stale entries, so peekMax and popMax lazily skip dead
+nodes.

+This gives O(1) top/pop and O(log n) push/popMax, satisfying the

 ## 205. Isomorphic Strings
 ## 1004.
 Max Consecutive Ones III
 ## 17. Letter Combinations of a Phone Number